nahiim/Obsidion/README.md

 ```
 git clone https://github.com/xploor-games/Obsidion
 ```
-There are examples and sample code to give developers a direction when getting started with using the engine.
+There are examples and sample code to give developers a direction when getting started with using the Engine.

 ### On Windows:
 Run `new_project.bat` and specify your project name.
 Your newly generated project can be found in `Projects` directory.